vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 </TabItem>
 </Tabs>

+#### 2. Extract the file
-2. **Unzip the file**: Click on the zipped folder to unzip and get access to the app.
+Click on the compressed folder to get access to the app.

+#### 3. Start the app
-3. **Double-click on the Vega Wallet desktop app icon** to start the desktop app.
+Double-click on the Vega Wallet desktop app icon to start the desktop app.

 ## Generate new wallet
 If you don't already have a Vega wallet, create a new wallet.